a-slide/bsub_jupyter/README.md

 ## Add public key to the machine

-To avoid entering the password many many times to establish the connection those steps are necessary, BEFORE running the script.
+To avoid interactive password prompt  to establish the connection those steps are necessary, BEFORE running the script.
 Create a new ssh key if you don’t have one with the command

 ```
 ssh-keygen